CallFlow Sequence Diagram Generator

 the detailed frames/Frame*.html pages by tweaking the following entries

-in your ~/.ethereal/preferences:
+in your ~/.wireshark/preferences:

 ip.ip_summary_in_tree